NHAS/reverse_ssh/README.md

 ### Proxy

-Using just the general dynamical forward `-D` flag you can proxy to your controlled hosts.
+Using just the general dynamical forward `-D` flag you can proxy network traffic to your controlled hosts.

 First you connect to your reverse shell catcher.